playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 More than its utility in preventing typos, Sass variables are amazing when it comes to making media queries more consistent.

-See, CSS variables are unable to be used inside of media queries at this time:
+See, CSS variables are unable to be used inside media queries at this time:

 ```css
 /* This is not valid CSS */